ology/techn.ology.net/blog/2022/04/23/coltranes-mystery-music-diagram/index.markdown

 ![coltrane-circle-diagram](coltrane-circle-diagram.png)

 This fascinating, but simple diagram speaks for itself.
 But why the curious chromatic clusters?
 Why separate them with a minor 3rd interval?
 And notice that no cluster is ever repeated.
 They are all unique all the way around the circle.
 Cool!
+And how does this diagram illustrate Coltrane's playing?
+Hmmmm 🤔

 Here is Coltrane's original drawing.
 (Notice that he messed up at 9 o'clock.)